 Welcome to No Thinking Aloud

-It’s about looking at the subtle ways we’re nudged, steered, and persuaded every day without even realizing it.
+Every day we’re nudged, steered, and persuaded — often without realizing it.

 And while we’re going along, the world quietly shifts around us.